FSTDT/more-interesting/README.md

 **Warning**: This software does not currently provide any kind of stability guarantee.
 If you want to use it, be prepared for manual migrations and other kinds of breakage.

-Dependencies: libpq-dev pkg-config build-essential rust
+Dependencies: libpq-dev pkg-config build-essential rust libssl-dev

 # A kit for more interesting links and discussions